Elmish Xamarin Forms from Fable point of View

 No URLs

-Here is code I wrote for same
+Here is code I wrote for the same:

 module State